Now joining my top hikes of all-time list is the spectacular Iceline Trail located near Field, British Columbia in Yoho National Park.

 Do a full loop that takes you past the Stanley Mitchell Hut on the Little Yoho Valley Trail but do it as a 20 kilometre (12 mile) day hike.
 Or hike up 5.7 kilometres (3.5 miles) and take the 4.2 kilometre (2.5 mile) Celeste Lake Trail that intersects the Little Yoho Valley Trail to complete a shorter loop of 17 kilometres (10.5 miles).
 But you’ll miss some of the wonderful scenery further up the Iceline Trail.
 Consider the Celeste Lake Trail as an option in a storm because you drop down into the trees.

 The photos below give you an idea of what the hike looks like starting from the far end of the Iceline near the Stanley Mitchell Hut.

-Have you been hiking on the spectacular Iceline Trail near Field?
+Have you considered hiking the spectacular Iceline Trail near Field?

 Other posts related to this trip you might like are:

 - Hiking the Yoho Valley Trail to the Stanley Mitchell Hut